-The site is well-connected to the rest of Thame by public transport, and improvements could be made by increasing the frequency of existing bus services, such as the Sapphire 280 service, and the provision of additional bus stops next to the Campus on Howland Road, just south of the junction with Fanshawe Road.
+The site is well-connected to the rest of Thame by public transport, and improvements could be made by increasing the frequency of existing bus services, such as the Sapphire 280 service, and the provision of an additional bus stop next to the Campus on Howland Road, just south of the junction with Fanshawe Road.

 Connections could also be improved between the Campus and Haddenham & Thame Parkway railway station.